 Hans Albrecht Evans couldn't suppress the uprising of satisfaction he'd felt when he'd heard his niece's glass hit the carpeted floor of the sitting-room with enough force to shatter it.
-He knew he should've been playing nice in the vague hope of getting free room and board from a relative who would support him in his old age considering the fact that he was out of money, but something about this woman who was playing the stereotypical English Hausfrau had bothered him from the word go.
+He knew he should've been playing nice in the vague hope of getting free room and board from a relative who would support him in his old age considering the fact that he was out of money, but something about this woman who was playing the stereotypical English Hausfrau had bothered him from the word go, even before he had been let inside the woman's home which revealed more about her heart than it concealed.
 Perhaps, it had been something about the wording of the Harry boy's letter.
 The boy who dressed in rags and didn't feature in a single one of the photographs that decorated his niece's tastefully decorated home.

 "Black!"
-Petunia snarled.
+Petunia snarled almost ferally.
 "I don't know what you're playing at you freak, but this prank has gone on long enough!"

 "Black?
 Oh yes, Dark family, heavily into the Dark Arts.
-Grindelwald had tried to recruit them, but as you know, Evil doesn't necessarily equate to unpatriotic." he replied, a flash of anger having risen at the word "freak" even though it hadn't specifically been directed at him.
-He knew it just as easily could be so, considering the state of the magical child who was nearly not such any-longer that was living in the home.
+Grindelwald had tried to recruit them but, as you know, Evil doesn't necessarily equate to unpatriotic." he replied in a tone he was certain would further rile the woman, a flash of anger of his own having risen at the word "freak" even though it hadn't specifically been directed at him.
+He knew it just as easily could have, considering the state of the magical child who was nearly not such any-longer that was living in the home.

 "Stop playing games Black or I will call the police and have them throw you back in prison!" his niece shouted angrily, though there was a slightly fearful quaver in her voice.

 The look Petunia gave him as he made his way out the door was pure venom.
 He did sit himself on the pavement in front of his niece's home as soon as he was outside, but it was more to spite the girl than to wait for the arrival of a Constable that he seriously doubted she would call, seeing as making a scene like that would just bring unwanted attention to her.
 Attention that might not go away very quickly considering how boring this neighborhood looked, and how bored its inhabitants must be simply by living here.
-He wasn't just sitting on the pavement outside his niece's home to spite her however.
+Spiting his niece wasn't the only reason he'd seated himself where he had however.
 Seeing as he wasn't very familiar with this neighborhood where every house and every street looked just like the rest, it was a good a place as any to wait for his other niece's son to make his excuses, leave the house, and perhaps lead him to a place where they could talk.

 A few minutes after he sat himself down and politely nodded to a pair of curious onlookers who were pretending they weren't gawping, a shadow fell across him.
 Looking up, he found himself looking into his brother's eyes set in someone else's face.